bbauska/meta-javascript/README.md

 ##### Output:

-![Output for CSS code with wrapped number boxes justified in the center]
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~ 98.  ~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image098.png"
   style="width:2.9in;"
-  title=""
-  alt="."
+  title="Output for CSS code with wrapped number boxes justified in the center" alt="Output for CSS code with wrapped number boxes justified in the center."
 </p>
 <!-- (./images/image098.png){width="2.9166666666666665in" height="2.03125in"}  -->